 Whose VR headset?

-Xbox has recently announced that it will be bringing mixed reality headset support to Xbox One and Xbox One X in 2018.
+Xbox has recently announced that it will be bringing mixed reality headset support to Xbox One and Xbox One X in 2018, although we're yet to see what form this integration will take.

 Xbox owners won't be limited to just one headset.
 Instead the console will support all Windows Mixed Reality headsets, which include models from Lenovo, Dell, Acer and HP.
 There's also HoloLens, but that's for augmented reality and not VR.